weffington/3-body-Project/README.md

+# Simulation of the 3-body Problem
-# Introduction
+## Introduction
-This repository simulates the movement of 3 massive gravitational bodies in 2D space.
+The 3-body problem is perhaps one of the most famous problems in physics.
+This repository simulates this problem using numerical methods in Python.

-# Description
+## Description
 Using Newton's law of universal gravitation, we can model the movement of three gravitational bodies using the following three second-order differential equations for the acceleration of the three bodies:

 $$\ddot{\mathbf{r_1}} = Gm_2\frac{\mathbf{r_2} - \mathbf{r_1}}{{\lvert \mathbf{r_2} - \mathbf{r_1} \rvert}^3} + Gm_3\frac{\mathbf{r_3} - \mathbf{r_1}}{{\lvert \mathbf{r_3} - \mathbf{r_1} \rvert}^3}$$